• Skip to main content

 Individual beef wellington is the epitome of a classic, gourmet dish.
 Small filet mignon steaks are layered in puff pastry with a mushroom chestnut duxelle and a thin layer of paté.
 The individual beef wellingtons are perfect for a holiday dinner or for a special night in.

-Thanks to Gordon Ramsay's famous beef wellington recipe that inspired me to make a few versions and trials of this classic British recipe.
 Perfectly cooked beef wellington wrapped in buttery puff pastry, there is nothing better.
-We served it with classic sides as one does, roasted garlic mashed potatoes and sauteed green beans.
+We served it with classic side, roasted garlic mashed potatoes and sauteed green beans or potato and leek gratin are a delicious side dishes as well!

 What is Mini Beef Wellington?